Skip to main content

 Minimum Deposit$50 (varies between countries)

-Fees$0 for stocks and ETFs
+Fees$0 for ETFs

 RegulatorsFCA, CySEC, ASIC